-- Paint for the the sign background (I used Ivory White by Benjamin Moore)**
+- Paint for the the sign background (I used White Dove by Benjamin Moore)**

-- Paint for the lettering (I used acrylic craft paint)**
+- Paint or spray paint for the lettering**

-- Small paint brush or paint marker (for lettering, see step #4)
+- Stencil brush or marker or paint marker (optional for lettering, see step #4)

-**Paint – For details on painting signs and the best type of paints to use for DIY wood signs, see this post on How to Paint DIY Wood Signs.
+**Paint – For details on painting signs and the best type of paints to use for DIY wood signs, see the best paint for wood signs.

 Using a miter saw, cut your 1x2s to the following sizes (or have your local home improvement store make the cuts for you):